Over 1000 General Admission Seats Available

 Like most theatres of the day, the Orpheum originally had a pipe organ to provide the musical accompaniment to silent films but it had been removed and no funds had been allocated for a replacement as part of the theatre restoration.

 The Valley of the Sun Chapter of the American Theatre Organ society raised the funds necessary to purchase and install the pipe organ now in the theatre.
 The organ has over 2000 pipes as well as various percussion instruments and sound effects.
 It has an appraised value of over $250,000.
 The Valley of the Sun Chapter owns and maintains the organ at its expense and makes it available to interested parties under an agreement with the City of Phoenix.
 Receipts from Silent Sundays are used in large part for the continued maintenance of this historical musical resource.

 Brett Valliant is an American organist in demand for his ability to perform many different genres of music on the instrument he loves.
 Whether at an organ in a concert hall, a majestic church organ on Sunday morning, a mighty Wurlitzer in a theatre, or a Hammond B-3, Brett is right at home.
 Critics internationally have defined his performances as “exciting,” “refreshing”, “unorthodox”, and “astonishing.”

-He plays annually for several film festivals including the International Film Festival hosted by the American Film Institute, and has been a featured performer at national conventions of the American Guild of Organists and the American Theatre Organ Society.
+He plays annually for several film festivals including the International Film Festival hosted by the American Film Institute, and has been a featured performer at national conventions of the American Guild of Organists and the American Theatre Organ Society, which awarded him the prestigious Organist of the Year in 2021.
 He has toured extensively as a solo artist, featured soloist with orchestras, and film accompanist abroad and throughout the United States.